capnproto/capnproto/doc/faq.md

 stateful servers interacting in complex, object-oriented ways.
 The model is better suited to tasks involving applications with many heterogeneous components and interactions between mutually-distrusting parties.
 Requests and responses can go in any direction.
-Objects have state and two calls to the same object had best be implemented on the same machine.
-Fault tolerance is pushed up the stack, because without a large pool of homogeneous work there's just no way to make it transparent at a low level.
+Objects have state and so two calls to the same object had best go to the same machine.
+Load balancing and fault tolerance is pushed up the stack, because without a large pool of homogeneous work there's just no way to make them transparent at a low level.

-Put concretely, you might build a search engine on ZeroMQ, but an online interactive spreadsheet editor would be better built on Cap'n Proto RPC.
+Put concretely, you might build a search engine indexing pipeline on ZeroMQ, but an online interactive spreadsheet editor would be better built on Cap'n Proto RPC.

+(Actually, a distributed programming framework providing similar features to ZeroMQ could itself be built on top of Cap'n Proto RPC.)

 ### Aren't messages that contain pointers a huge security problem?